medevereux/gettingcleaningdataproject/ReadMe.md

 # Getting and Cleaning Data Project ReadMe

 This ReadMe describes the steps taken in "run_analysis.R" script (uploaded with this file) to download, analyze and modify the raw data provided into a "tidy" data set.

 Note that more detailed annotations are in the script, along with delineation of steps taken.

-Note that the package "dplyr" needs to be installed as it is used in stage 5.
+Note that the package **dplyr** needs to be installed as it is used in stage 5.

 ## Step 1
 Assuming the data is downloaded into your working directory, the commands in step 1 load up the original train and test sets provided (a preprocessed random 70%/30% split of the original dataset).

 The train and test datasets are merged with their respective activity (denoted as "y" in the raw data) and subject ("subj" in the raw data) labels, then merged together as "combined.data".

 There should be a 10299 * 563 dataset at the end of this step, with no column names apart from "y" and "subj" in columns 562 and 563 respectively.
 This dataset is called "combined.data.2".

 ## Step 2
 We wish to extract the most simple summary measurements of the raw data - the mean and standard deviation.
 This is done by loading in the names of the variables "features.txt" and finding only those variables whose names contain either "mean" or "std".
 We select only those columns in "combined.data" and discard the rest.

 There should be a 10299 * 88 dataset at the end of this step, with still no column names apart from "y" and "subj" in columns 87 and 88 respectively.
 This dataset is called "combined.data.2".

 ## Step 3